hernanrz/emulator/README.md

 - **sourceType** *string* - Possible values: raw, file
 - **data** *string* - If source type is "raw" then the emulator will use the value of this parameter as the response to every request
-- **dataLocation** *string* - Path to the file that will be used to respond to every request (the file's contents will be sent to every request).
+- **dataLocation** *string* or *array* - Path to the file that will be used to respond to every request (the file's contents will be sent to every request).
+It can also be an array of file paths, the content of the files is concatenated when sending a response.

 - **loadOnce** (optional) *boolean* - Default: true - Whether or not source file should be read only when emu is loaded or once every time a request is received